 7 nights lodging on a motorized boat, 7 breakfasts, 7 lunches, 6 dinners, maps, two guided walking tours, unlimited drinking water, port fees, rental hybrid bicycle, and trained bilingual guides.

-$175; Electric-assist bicycles add power to your pedaling.
-They help flatten out the hills and increase speed, making it easier to do all the miles in all types of terrain.
+Hybrid bicycle is included in the tour price.
+Electric-assist bicycles are also available for an additional $225.
+E-bikes add power to your pedaling, flattening out the hills and increasing your speed.
+They make it easier to do all the miles in all types of terrain.

 Fly in and out of the Split, Croatia airport (SPU), and take a 10-minute bus or taxi to our boat in Trogir for the start of the tour.